cryostatio/jfr-datasource/README.md

 ### Dependencies

-For native image support, GraalVM 23.0 (Java 17 version) is needed with the environment variable `GRAALVM_HOME` set to its path.
+For native image support, GraalVM for Java 21 is needed with the environment variable `GRAALVM_HOME` set to its path.
 It can be downloaded from:
 ```
 https://github.com/graalvm/graalvm-ce-builds/releases
 ```